World Pet Obesity · Dog & Cat Clinical Assessment Tool

 Excess adiposity is accompanied by documented functional impairment attributable to that adiposity.
 This is a chronic illness warranting comprehensive medical management.

-Clinical distinction: Both categories share the same degree of adiposity.
+Clinical distinction: Pre-clinical and clinical obesity share the same degree of adiposity.
 Only the presence of measurable harm separates them.

 The three A’s of clinical obesity